MacRover/Docs/Electrical/Communication/meetings/Feb102020/README.md

 ## Ideas

-   The best goal is to take the data off the robot and store in a database for each run where we are able to build/use a front end to make the data look pretty and find critical mistakes or improvements.
+   The goal is to take the data off the robot, store in a database, and display it on a front-end so we can keep track of testing and find critical mistakes/improvements.
 This would be more of the end goal, but requires most of the ground work to be completed beforehand.

 ## Currently Work